-Over the next generation we will be forced to confront a dystopian future of climate disaster and mass extinction.
-Yet the only ‘solutions’ on offer – from our world leaders and corporations – are catastrophic geoengineering schemes, privatized conservation, and ‘net-zero targets’ that will do little to reverse the damage.
-Indeed, these mainstream approaches assume that hyper-consumerism in the Global North can continue unabated.
+Business-as-usual cannot continue!
+In the face of climate disaster and mass extinction, the only ‘solutions’ on offer – from our world leaders and corporations – are catastrophic geoengineering schemes, privatized conservation, and ‘net-zero targets’ that will do little to reverse the damage.
+These mainstream approaches assume that hyper-consumerism in the Global North can continue unabated.

 This book covers: